-In Italy, lentils make a perfect New Year Eve’s dinner, but not only.
+In Italy, lentils make the perfect New Year Eve’s dinner

-In Italy, lentils are ritually consumed at New Year: they are believed to bring luck, and money.
-Eating lentils at New Year’s Eve to favor prosperity dates back to Roman times along with the tradition of giving those you love a bag of lentils at the beginning of the year: lentils are supposed to turn into money.
-It may work or not: anyway, lentils must be part of the New Year Eve’s dinner party.
+In Italy, lentils are ritually consumed on New Year’s Eve as they are believed to bring good luck and money.
+Eating lentils on New Year’s Eve to achieve prosperity dates back to Roman times.
+We have the tradition of giving those we love a bag of lentils at the beginning of the year because lentils are supposed to turn into money.
+Thus, lentils are usually a part of a traditional New Year Eve’s dinner party.

 How many kinds of lentils are there?